davidbliu/pbl-portal/documentation/webmaster.md

 __reduce tech gap__

-* part of responsibility of webmaster is develop/train other webmasters
+* part of responsibility of webmaster can be to develop/train other webmasters
 * have someone who knows how PBL Tech works at all times. (if it is their _job_, then even better)
 * never go too long with nobody knowing anything about tech tools
 	* as was case with old website